What the new primary curriculum means to me I have shared the Primary Science Focus piece for this edition of EiS with two valued members of the P

 An interactive activity about the different bones and organs in the body, where they are and what they do.

-If you are thinking of leaving science teaching, we have made a document for you.
+If you are thinking of leaving science teaching, this document offers impartial structured advice to help you consider all your options.

 ASE 11-19 Committee